DannyManual/FanControlStromPI/README.md

 # FanControlStromPI
 This is a Bash script based Debian Service for PWM Based Fan Control using pigpiod and pigs.
 I wrote this skript, for my StromPI because the fan gets noisy if it runs at 100%.
 Also Raspberry PI doesn't have hardware PWM on GPIO 2.
-As far as I am understanding a DMA based PWM is the next best solution to get a smooth fan speed control.
+A software PWM means load to the CPU.
+As far as I am understanding a DMA based PWM is the next best solution to get a smooth fan speed control without using too much CPU time.

 # Requirements
 - Raspberry PI with StromPi Set an Fan connected to GPIO 2.